Facts about Iceland

-Icelandic (íslenska) is a West Nordic language spoken by approx. 300,000 people, mainly in Iceland where it has been the official language since 2011.
+Icelandic (íslenska) is a West Nordic language spoken by approximately 300,000 people, mainly in Iceland, where it’s been the official language since 2011.
 Icelandic has much in common with Norse, which was also spoken in Norway until around the 13th century.
-Modern language policy is fairly conservative, with the emphasis on protecting the language and devising new words in it.
+Modern Icelandic is characterised by a conservative language policy with an emphasis on language proficiency and the creation of new words.

 - Official website: www.iceland.is

 If you are interested in moving to Iceland, contact Info Norden, the Nordic Council of Ministers’ information service.